Offering your customer’s product advice is a great way to build a positive image of your brand and gain referrals.

 There’s absolutely no imperative to sell, promote or persuade.
 We just want to help our customers.
 This pure focus on the customer’s experience will help your brand establish trust with the customer.

 Conversion focused copywriter, Steve Hogan, agrees.
 In his article about optimising post-purchase experience, he talks about the importance of helping customers understand the product they purchased.

 “Your job as the vendor is to help people get the most out of the product or service they purchase.”

 Peter goes on to say being helpful is a building block to enhance the positive image of your firm.
-It also reduces uncertainties and will minimise the amount of returns from customers who don’t understand how to use the product.
+It also reduces uncertainties and will minimise the number of returns from customers who don’t understand how to use the product.

 If your brand cares enough to add value to the customer experience without a promotional agenda, the customer is much more likely to open, engage with, and respond to your future emails.